Mishajlo/room-designer-lite-mihajlo-matic/README.md

 Pokretanje se može jednostavno izvršiti iz terminala pomoću funkcije: npm run dev

 Description:
-The solution is implemented using the React library, combined with plain HTML and CSS.
+The solution is implemented using the React library, combined with plain HTML, CSS and TypeScript.
 The project is organised in a couple of components:
 1. Canvas - User workspace where the user can place points at will which can later be connected with lines in the order they were placed.
 While working, the user can see their current coordinates next to the cursor.
 2. Button Bar - A simple menu with user options.